ACTIVE vs. PASSIVE INVESTING RETURNS

 Instead, academics create a pure invention.
 They work from a list of transactions to measure the returns of individual securities, not the portfolio.
 They ignore cash - which can have the greatest impact on returns and risk.
 They ignore leverage.
 They ignore securities held throughout the entire period.
 They measure monthly (and even daily) rates of return instead of yearly .
 They assign transaction prices from month-end values and ignore the actual prices.
 They invent costs to account for the bid-ask spread in their assigned price.
 They continue to rely on research from the 1990s when transactions costs were ten time higher.

 Possibly the largest problem is that they all discount investor returns whenever they feel the return is due to their list of 'risk' factors.
-The need for risk-adjusting is questioned further in section EIGHT below.
+The need for risk-adjusting is questioned further in (9) below.
 Risk-adjusted returns may be of interest to academics, but they have no resonance in the real world.
 Investors simply do not care about any extra risks in their portfolios.
 They decide their asset allocation between equities and debt before they divvy up the equity portion.
 They do not reduce their equity allocation when they find the stocks they own are more risky than the index.

 The second largest problem with their research is due to the population used.
 The population is excessively weighted to very small accounts.
 These accounts will not fund anyone's retirement.
 If the investors are in a country with a public pension (like European countries) then this money may, quite properly, be treated like 'play money' using lottery-like gambles.
 The securities chosen may be because of insider knowledge.
 Their small size does not really allow for proper diversification.
 It is not relevant to decide the success (/not) of these portfolios relative to that of someone investing their entire wealth and retirement funding; relative to any wide index.
 It is especially not relevant to risk-adjust their returns.

-There is a recurring theme that gets an honourable mention (because not directly analyzed) in many papers (example).
+There is a recurring theme that gets an honourable mention (but not directly analyzed) in many papers (example).
 The authors comment that individuals with higher returns in one period seem to continue outperforming in other periods.
 In other words, some people have 'IT' and other people don't.
 Since the period being studied is almost always short, it should not be concluded that 'IT' investors will still have 'it' in all markets.
 But the comments do indicate you may be selling yourself short by simply concluding you don't have 'it' - by indexing - by not even trying.

 There is a separate page devoted to the existing academic research.
 You will find links to the articles and discussion about their results and shortcomings.